-Goal Manage Town infrastructure efficiently DPW; MassWorks; MA Green Short term - Goal Facilities, Services, and Social Resilience chapter Selectboard; Communities Program next 5 yrs. r demites, services, and social resilience enapter Capital and ongoing Improvement Committee; Finance Committee Invest in routine and capital maintenance/improversources, etc. to minimize long-term reconstruction assets.
-Continue to pursue federal and state grants and of the provention of the pr on costs and to ensi ure the ongoing effective use o of these Actions improvement and, as necessary, replacement of the Town's existing infrastructure, including stormwater and wastewater infrastructure.
-This includes continued participation in the Massachusetts Green Communities program for climate smart renovations to Town facilities that also minimize carbon and greenhouse gas emissions. • Evaluate the impact of, and opportunities associatechnologies, including Town-wide wifi, on the Tow ations Goal Maximize use of the Town's existing Selectboard Federal Emergency Short term - facilities and services to promote financial resilience (lead); All town boards/ Management Agency's Building Resilient next 5 yrs.
-Facilities, Services, and Social Resilience chapter committees Infrastructure and Communities (BRIC) and the Commonwealth's Municipal Vulnerability Preparedness (MVP) program Actions Inventory and develop an integrated use and re-tand best use in consideration of community needs, change impacts.
-Ensure existing facilities and services are being of Evaluate the feasibility of consolidating certangers onnel and capital assets, as measured against ensure incorporation of design, policies, and proof for all users in all of the Town's future facility constitutions.
-Get more residents involved in Town as one way benefits, and in congutilized to their gintown departments the Town's needucts that are respondents. greatest potential.
-Into to potentially minimize exceeds and regulatory standards.
-Into to future flood risk and a climate Goal Explore the strategic expansion of the Board of Health MA Efficiency and Short term - community's waste water infrastructure Facilities, Services, and Social Resilience chapter and DPW (co- leads); Capital Improvement (support); Finance Committee; Selectboard Regionalization Grant program; MassWorks next 5 yrs. ions Explore potential partnerships with adjacent comwastewater services. wastewater services. • Evaluate the imposition of limited impact fees to fund a revolving account for Town-wide wastewater infrastructure among other infrastructure improvements. ter
+Goal Manage Town infrastructure efficiently DPW; MassWorks; MA Green Short term - Goai Facilities, Services, and Social Resilience chapter Selectboard; Communities Program next 5 yrs.
+Capital and ongoing Improvement Committee; Finance Committee Invest in routine and capital maintenance/improvesources, etc. to minimize long-term reconstruction assets.
+Continue to purpose fodoral and etcho graphs and etcho graphs and etcho graphs. on costs and to ens ure the ongoing effective use o of these Actions Continue to pursue federal and state grants and improvement and, as necessary, replacement of th c ti wastewater infrastructure.
+This includes continued ∢ program for climate smart renovations to Town fac Evaluate the impact of, and opportunities associatechnologies, including Town-wide wifi, on the Town ations Goal Maximize use of the Town's existing Selectboard Federal Emergency Short term - facilities and services to promote financial (lead); All town Management Agency's next 5 yrs. resilience boards/ Building Resilient Facilities, Services, and Social Resilience chapter committees Infrastructure and Communities (BRIC) and the Commonwealth's Municipal Vulnerability Preparedness (MVP) program (IVIVE) program • Inventory and develop an integrated use and re- and best use in consideration of community needs, /benefits, and in co insideration of flood/potential climate change impacts. reactast matantial ous o Ensure existing facilities and services are being Actions o Evaluate the feasibility of consolidating certa essive ⋖ personnel and capital assets, as measured again Ensure incorporation of design, policies, and proc for all users in all of the Town's future facility const onsive to ruture 11000 risk and 1 accessibility Get more residents involved in Town as one way cc 01 · Ch a st t a succ Goal Explore the strategic expansion of the Board of Health and DPW (co- MA Efficiency and Short term - community's waste water infrastructure leads); Capital Regionalization Grant program; MassWorks next 5 yrs.
+Facilities, Services, and Social Resilience chapter Improvement program, wassworks (support); Finance Committee; Selectboard Explore potential partnerships with adjacent com munities like What ely for the development of rea gional Suc wastewater services. , - Actions • Evaluate the imposition of limited impact fees to fund a revolving ac count for Town-wide wastewa ter 7 infrastructure among other infrastructure improve ments.
+1 Immastractare among other immastractare improve The state of the s